 Hellios supports this shift by enabling a community-led model of supplier risk management - where buyers access verified assurance data, reduce duplication, and keep supplier risk assessments centralised and repeatable across the business.

-Want to understand the biggest forces shaping the next five years of supplier risk and procurement?
+Want to understand the biggest forces shaping supplier risk and procurement?

 Related Content: